 0 Comments

-![]() Et voilà!
-Instant, pretty, unique and free Valentine's Day card!
-The littlest fairies, of course, love making cards themselves ... and some of the not-so-little do too.
-And for those who do want to spoil their loved ones with a store-bought gift - you now have more money to spend on that perfect prezzie.....
-Meadow Sweet Grove © V. Buchanan 2017
+Et voilà!
+Instant, pretty, unique and free Valentine's Day card.
+Children and the youngest fairies, of course, love making their own cards ... and some of the not-so-young ones do too ...
+Meadow Sweet Grove © V. Buchanan 2017 / edited 2021

 ![]() The first little signs of Spring are showing as the crocuses and snowdrops push through the earth.
 And as seems customary here in Meadow Sweet Grove, as soon as they poke their little heads through ... another snowfall settles in!
 The fairies hold strong that maybe a wee show of faith is needed to bring springtime to the Grove again.
 Hence, their little well is decorated with a few faux flowers to encourage Spring to keep on keeping on!